psycedelicAI/AI-Continuity-Architecture-Method/synthetic-test/testing-guide.md

 └── A-0-lumo-analysis.md
 ```

+## Test A question

+> Can a receiving AI continue the project from the human-compiled Workstate
+> without creating false continuity?

 ---

 # Test B — AI-Compiled Workstate

 ## Purpose

-Test whether an AI can compile source material into a Portable Workstate
+Test whether an AI can compile the source documents into a Portable Workstate
 without losing authority, provenance, status, intent, or uncertainty.

 Test B has two separate stages.

 ## Stage 1 — Compilation

-The compiling AI receives:
+### Compiling AI receives

 ```text
 source/project-aurora-context.md